Tou Thao gets 57-month sentence on state charge for his role in George Floyd's killing

 READ MORE: Judge approves Minneapolis police reform deal forged after George Floyd's killing

-At the sentencing hearing, Thao spoke at length about his growth as a Christian during his 340 days behind bars.
-He said he was "distressed" by Floyd's death but denied any role in it.
+At the sentencing hearing, Thao spent 20 minutes telling the court about rediscovering Christianity during his 340 days behind bars.
+He said he was "distressed" by Floyd's death, but denied any role in it.

 "I did not commit these crimes," Thao said.
 "My conscience is clear.
 I will not be a Judas nor join a mob in self-preservation or betray my God."

-Hennepin County Judge Peter Cahill responded that he was hoping "for more than preaching" from Thao.
-"After thee years of reflection, I was hoping for a little more remorse," the judge said.
+"After three years of reflection, I was hoping for a little more remorse, regret, acknowledgment of some responsibility, and less preaching," Cahill said.

+He sentenced Thao to 57 months in prison -- nearly five years -- even more than the prosecutors asked for.

+"I think your culpability is less than Mr. Chauvin, but well above Mr. Kueng and Mr. Lane as an experienced, senior officer who was in the best position to save George Floyd," Cahill said.

 Thao's attorney, Robert Paule, said afterward that they will appeal.
 He declined further comment.